varalakshmi-g/Frontend-Developer-Interview-preparation/README.md

 Ans: After my first year, I look forward to working with an expanded skill set and growing my professional relationships with my colleagues.
 Learning is never over, so I hope to continue to learn about newer technologies and guide my team so that we can all grow together.
 I want to be able to constantly give inputs and contribute to the growth of an exceptional company like this while managing my self-development.

+Q10: Where do you want to see you in next 1 year?

+Ans: